High-Energy Meals for Entrepreneurs: 10 Power Meals to Try Now

 - Beat eggs: Whisk with salt and pepper

-- Cook omelet: Pour eggs into hot pan, add fillings to one half
+- Cook omelet: Pour eggs into a hot pan, add fillings to one half

-- Fold and serve: Fold omelet in half and slide onto plate
+- Fold and serve: Fold the omelet in half and slide it onto the plate

 Storage and Make-Ahead Tips for All Meals